If you are a U.S. citizen age 65 or older, you can get Medicare regardless of your work history — but your costs could vary.

 In exchange, when you turn 65 years old, you are eligible to use Medicare for your health insurance, with any monthly premiums being deducted from your Social Security check (once you are drawing Social Security).

-- If your income as an individual for 2020 was $91,000 or less (or $182,000 or less on a joint tax return), you are eligible for Part B of Original Medicare for the standard monthly premium of $170.10 in 2022.
-The income thresholds and monthly premiums change annually (usually by small amounts) for Part B, which is commonly referred to as “medical insurance.”
+- If your income as an individual for 2022 was $103,000 or less (or $206,000 or less on a joint tax return), you are eligible for Part B of Original Medicare for the standard monthly premium of $174.70 in 2024.
+The income thresholds and monthly premiums change annually (usually by small amounts) for Part B, which is commonly referred to as medical insurance.

-Yes.
-But you may have to pay a monthly premium for Part A and, if you owe a Part A premium, you will be required to enroll in Part B as well.
+You can get Medicare if you worked less than 10 years, but you may have to pay a monthly premium for Part A. If you owe a Part A premium, you will be required to enroll in Part B as well.

 The Centers for Medicare & Medicaid Services (CMS) estimates that 99 percent of Medicare beneficiaries don’t have to pay a Part A premium.
 That’s largely due to most Americans working at least 10 years before age 65, but there also are a few other ways to get Part A without a premium regardless of your work history.